thesophile/ChemLab/README.md

 # Virtual Chemistry Lab

- Virtual Lab for Chemistry Lab Cation Anlysis simulation.
+Virtual Chemistry Lab for Cation Analysis Simulation

- pardon the extremely sloppy user interface...
+I spend way too much time on this than I needed to have.

+I was just learning Javascript anyways...

+Here is the Website: https://thesophile.github.io/ChemLab/